 - Nonsteroidal anti-inflammatory drugs (NSAIDs) may relieve pain and reduce inflammation.

-- Corticosteroids can be prescribed orally or injected into the painful joint to relief pain.
+- Corticosteroids can be prescribed orally or injected into the painful joint to relieve pain.

 - Calcium and vitamin D3 supplements can be prescribed.